armchair-traveller/scrollburglars/README.md

 **NOTE:** This is a Tailwind project, but we aren't running the Tailwind build process.
 As a result, you won't be able to use Tailwind utilities.
 Instead, you should write CSS the "typical" way.

+**Solution**: The horizontal overflow is caused by the image on mobile.
+To fix it, we can apply `max-width: min(100%, 28rem)`, or for a more Tailwind agnostic solution `width: 100%;` but account for if the image is smaller than 100% on mobile by using object-fit: none if filling isn't desired.

 ## Exercise 2: Warp and Weave

 Warp and Weave is an online course that teaches weavers how to use color effectively.
 It's a wonderful site created by Tien Chiu.
 It also has a horizontal overflow on mobile.
 Your goal is to fix it.